The Good Relationship

 With $500,000, we can repeat it 5 times.

-Quickly, you see financial freedom is nothing more than what you expect compared to what you have.
+Quickly, you see the math of financial freedom is nothing more than what you expect compared to what you have.

 But herein lies the curse…